maliniastyf1/overtime-app/README.md

 - x Update the styles for forms
 ## Refactor TODOS:

-- Refactor user asscociation integration test in post_spec
+- Refactor PHONE_REGEX TO cut spaces